smatechnologies/ibm-i-agent-docs/docs/operator-replay/operations.md

 - For Job Description \~ Library: The LSAM will force this to the location of SMALSAJ00.

-For information on defining an IBM i Job, refer to [IBM i Job Details](https://help.smatechnologies.com/opcon/core/latest/Files/Concepts/IBM-i-Job-Details.md#top){.MCXref
-.xref} in the **Concepts** online help.
+For information on defining an IBM i Job, refer to [IBM i Job Details](https://help.smatechnologies.com/opcon/core/latest/Files/Concepts/IBM-i-Job-Details.md#top) in the **Concepts** online help.

 ## Data Capture and Response Rules